Vijayjangra21/traffic-openenv-rl/README.md

 ## 📌 Overview

 This project implements an **OpenEnv-compliant reinforcement learning environment** for adaptive traffic signal control.

-The environment simulates a real-world traffic intersection where an agent learns to dynamically manage signal timing to reduce congestion.
+The system simulates a traffic intersection where an RL agent dynamically selects which lane receives a green signal, with the goal of reducing congestion and waiting time.

-The system is designed as a **decision-making environment** where an AI agent interacts through `reset()`, `step()`, and `state()` APIs and improves performance through reward feedback.
+It is designed as a **decision-making environment** with a complete pipeline including environment, baseline, training, evaluation, and Docker deployment.

 ---

 ## 🎯 Problem Statement

-Traditional traffic signals operate on fixed timing, leading to:
+Traditional traffic signals operate on fixed timing schedules, leading to:

 - Inefficient traffic flow
 - Increased waiting times
-- Poor adaptability to changing conditions
+- Poor adaptability to real-time conditions

-This project addresses the problem by enabling an AI agent to **learn optimal signal control strategies dynamically**.
+This project enables an AI agent to **learn optimal signal control strategies dynamically**.

 ---

 ## 🧠 Key Features

 - ✅ OpenEnv-style environment (`reset`, `step`, `state`)
-- ✅ Real-world simulation (traffic intersection)
+- ✅ Realistic traffic simulation (4-lane intersection)
-- ✅ 3 Tasks: Easy, Medium, Hard
+- ✅ 3 difficulty levels (easy, medium, hard)
-- ✅ Deterministic grading system (0.0 – 1.0 score)
+- ✅ Reinforcement learning agent (DQN-based)
 - ✅ Baseline comparison (heuristic policy)
-- ✅ Reinforcement learning agent support
+- ✅ Deterministic grading system (0–1 score)
-- ✅ Docker-ready for deployment
+- ✅ Fully Dockerized (reproducible execution)

 ---